xichen-fy/Fira/README.md

 ### Quick Start

-We also provide a quick-start tutorial for the Fira optimizer in `./quick_start`
+We also provide a quick-start tutorial for the Fira optimizer.
+You can find it in `./quick_start`.

 ### Notice
 In Fira, Adam is used by default with `weight_decay=0`.